JaQtae/02460AdvML/README.md

 pip install -r requirements.txt
 ```

-All weeks contain the original, unaltered code handed out alongside the proposed solutions from the exercises, some not completely done.
+All weeks contain the original, unaltered code handouts.
+Alongside them are `*_mine.py`, which are my proposed solutions, which may be incomplete.

 ### TODO:
 - [ ] Add the theoretical exercise solutions.